-The Lavender Floor is one of ODU's newest special interest housing communities (SIHCs).
+The Spectrum Floor is one of ODU's newest special interest housing communities (SIHCs).
 These communities offer you the opportunity to experience life with a small group of students who share similar majors, cultures, or interests.
 These groups can request that Housing & Residence Life set aside a floor section, building, or area within a residential community.
 During the application process, each group shares their vision of how their SIHC can have a positive impact on ODU and the overall residential experience.

-The Lavender Floor was proposed by the Safe Space Committee after reviewing data from a Spring 2011 survey of current students, who identified a need for more visible on-campus resources for lesbian, gay, bisexual, transgender, and queer (LGBTQ) students and their straight allies.
+The Spectrum Floor was proposed by the Safe Space Committee after reviewing data from a Spring 2011 survey of current students, who identified a need for more visible on-campus resources for lesbian, gay, bisexual, transgender, and queer (LGBTQ) students and their straight allies.